valeriopagliarino/MuCosmic/docs/firmware.md

  <p align="center" width="70">
   <img src="../assets/Block_design.png" width="800">

+The Vivado firmware is managed in project mode.

 ## FPGA Digital Pulse Processing

 This IP is responsible for ADC threshold discrimination, signal filtering and integration.